Phasis

 Ungrave

-On the ground, a very large screen shows the image of a tombstone whose inscriptions are constantly being rewritten, as if it had remained alive.
-Its first name, dates and epitaph are constantly erased and rewritten, often very quickly.
+On the floor, a very large screen recreates the image of a gravestone whose inscriptions are constantly being rewritten, as if it were still alive.
+His first name, dates and epitaph are constantly being erased and rewritten, often very quickly and incompletely.

-The name on the tombstone is alternatively John or Jane Doe.
-The date of death varies constantly, but the date of birth is always 2020, evoking a person who is somehow already promised to a “becoming-program”, in the Deleuzian sense of the term.
+The name on the gravestone alternates between John and Jane Doe, a term used in English-speaking countries for unknown buried persons.
+The date of death varies constantly, but the date of birth is always 2020, the date the work was originally created.

 Produced with the support of Biennale Chroniques, 2020